 What is it?
 Belle Meade Plantation, historically known as the "Queen of the Tennessee plantations," is one of the most renowned thoroughbred stud farms in the country.

 Why go?
 World famous horses like Seabiscuit, War Admiral and Smarty Jones all tracing their lineage here.
 As one of the premier thoroughbred farms of the South, Belle Meade ("Beautiful Meadow") was renowned for its hospitality as well (five U.S. Presidents have been hosted here).

 What is it?
-Step back in time at this period-style speakeasy, where costume-laden barmen serve hand-crafted (and delicious) drinks.
+Drift back in time at this period-style speakeasy, where costume-laden barmen serve hand-crafted (and delicious) drinks.

 Why go?
 At this, laid-back, cozy, book-lined speakeasy, you'll get to sip on the tastiest of boozy beverages.
 Chilled-out and accommodating it's the perfect way to relax post-work.
 Sink into a plush armchair and opt for a Reverse Tailspin ($14) or Jungle Bird ($13) as you reflect on another lively night in Music City.
 It's the polar opposite of a night on Lower Broadway.